Prinzhorn/delayed-css-drop-down/README.md

 CSS drop down menus are nice.
 They don't require JavaScript and usually insist semantic markup.

 But the problem with CSS only menus is that they close as soon as your mouse leaves.
-This annoying, especially for multi-level drop down.
+This is annoying, especially for multi-level drop downs.

 CSS transitions to the rescue